 - 1/2 teaspoon salt

 - a sprinkle of sesame seeds for garnish, optional

 - 4 cups cauliflower rice, or regular rice

 - Microwave each package of frozen broccoli separately, according to the directions on the package.
 Alternately, you can steam them on the stove, but that takes much longer.

 - Microwave the cauliflower rice according to the instructions on the package.
 This can also be done on the stove but will add to your cook time.

 - While waiting for the microwave packages to finish, take the cold water and place it in a small mixing bowl.
 Slowly add the potato starch (or cornstarch) to the water while stirring with a fork.
 Mix it until there are no more lumps.
 You must use cold water, or it will create little gelatinous globs that aren't very enjoyable to eat.

-- In a medium sized mixing bowl, add the coconut aminos, honey, ginger, red pepper flakes, and salt.
+- In a medium-sized mixing bowl, add the coconut aminos, honey, ginger, red pepper flakes, and salt.
 Mix well.
-Give the potato starch another mix to ensure that there's no more lumps.
+Give the potato starch another mix to ensure that there are no more lumps.
 Add it to the medium bowl and stir to combine.

 - Put the olive oil in a large skillet, and cook the beefless tips over medium-low heat for about 5–7 minutes, turning to ensure that they are heated evenly.